 Goal and Sure have partnered to create the Pressure Index, the only way to measure how players are handling the stress of the most competitive league.

-And to show you how the Pressure Index works we take a look at how Arsenal came back from a goal down to seal victory and cap a remarkable Premier League title.
+To show you how the Pressure Index works we take a look at arguably the finest goalkeeping performance in Premier League history.

-Arsenal’s performance on May 15, 2004 scored big on the Goal Pressure Index, presented by Sure and powered by Opta data, which is an innovative and unique player-rating system to identify and reward players for outstanding performance in pressure situations.
+Forster’s performance that day scored big on the Goal Pressure Index, presented by Sure and powered by Opta data, which is an innovative and unique player-rating system to identify and reward players for outstanding performance in pressure situations.

 Using more than 750,000 data points and considering influences such as league position, time of season and opposition, our unique algorithm calculates performance under pressure to give every Premier League player a weekly score out of 100.

-Arsenal's performance was worth a very impressive 92/100 on the Goal Pressure Index, presented by Sure.
+Forster’s performance was worth a very impressive 90/100 on the Goal Pressure Index, presented by Sure.